 - Do Not cross any runway at PWM unless it is necessary as part of your job function to do so and you have been permitted in advance by Airport Operations. - If you are required to enter onto or cross a runway, STOP at every taxiway/runway intersection, and every runway/runway intersection...regardless of what access your last ATC instruction permitted you.
 The picture below denotes those areas where you will be expected to stop prior to proceeding onto or across a runway.
 These rules will be modified for snow removal equipment while in the act of removing snow or ice.
-The operators of those vehicles will be required to undergo additional training prior to conducting snow and ice removal operations at the Jetport.
+The operators of those vehicles will be required to undergo additional training prior to conducting snow and ice removal operations at the Jetport. - When granted clearance to cross a runway take the most direct and expeditious route possible unless instructed by ATC to proceed otherwise.
+If you need to stop or deviate from the instructions given by ATC obtain an amended clearance prior to making the deviation.

-• When stopping at a runway intersection, make sure to provide yourself with a "buffer" between the front of your vehicle, and the runway holding position marking.
+When stopping at a runway intersection, make sure to provide yourself with a "buffer" between the front of your vehicle, and the runway holding position marking.
 There is a little more than 20 feet in spacing from the end of the second enhanced centerline marking to the holding position marking and makes for an easy spacing tool.

-• Do not begin to move your vehicle towards a runway until you have completely finished reading back the instructions given to you from ATC and have allowed a pause for them to make a correction if necessary.
+Do not begin to move your vehicle towards a runway until you have completely finished reading back the instructions given to you from ATC and have allowed a pause for them to make a correction if necessary.